Social Media is a highly dynamic a space of social dialogue, interaction for young people and new generations of practitioners of history education.

 eCommemoration Convention: The annual eCommemoration Convention opens a space for historians, memory workers, influencers and creative minds to come together.
 As a platform of exchange, it encourages digital creativity and cultural sensitivity in future endeavours of presenting, debating and understanding our shared past.

-The pilot of the eCommemoration Convention takes place online in October 2021.
+The pilot of the eCommemoration Convention takes place online on 13 and 14 October 2021.

 Check back soon for more information!